Commission for Organizing the Party of the Working People of Ethiopia: Organizational build-up

 The Central Committee met in plenary sessions once per year.
 The second plenary session of the COPWE Central Committee, held in February 1981, marked the first time after the 1974 military takeover than government policies were declared through a party organ rather than the Derg military junta.
 Regional COPWE representatives were appointed in June 1980, but except for Eritrea the appointed representatives were the incumbent military chief administrators.
 These two posts were separated in late 1981, thus establishing parallel party and state hierarchies in the regions.
 Only in Gonder was the regional representative, Melaku Tefera, a native of the area.

 Elections to kebele (urban dwellers association) councils were held in 1981.
 All candidates were screened by COPWE prior to the vote.

 COPWE then moved to create party structures on district levels.
 The first district organization was created in Assab in April 1981.
 The appointed district representative was Eshetu Aleme.
 Afterwards district organizations in Jimma and Dessie were set up.
-At the time of the second COPWE congress, half of provinces had district-level party structures.
+At the time of the second COPWE congress, half of the provinces had district-level party structures.
 By June 1982 there were 436 basic party units across the country.
 Out of them 162 were party units in the armed forces, down to brigade level.